khalidmasood/Test_MeterReader.Api/README.md

 Additionally I have **Srilogger** to write any rule violations or  critical errors to a text file in a root Log folder.
 This is very convenient to trouble shoot issues.

 To test the whole thing I have added **Swagger** API tester to quickly upload a file and test it.

+Added Unit tests project with 5 Unit tests using xUnit and Moq.